 Less is More

-My tip for you here is to brush your first coat on, and just let it be.
-Most furniture paints level beautifully (which means as they dry, any brush strokes you might see when it is still wet will smooth out).
-If you try to over brush, you’ll actually create more brush strokes and a stickier mess while trying to paint.
+Brush your coat of paint on the piece and then let it be.
+If you try to over brush, or brush over a part that has already started to partially dry, you’ll actually create more brush strokes and a stickier mess while trying to paint.
 I especially find this to be the case with chalk paint, because it dries so quickly.
 Just paint a stroke and let it be.

-If you run into some snags along your furniture painting journey, I’m only an email, comment or Facebook/Instagram message away.
+Thanks so much for reading!
+I hope you this post helpful in some way and you can walk away with the confidence to just give it a try!
+If you run into some snags along your furniture painting journey, I’m only an email away.
 I might be able to help you out – there’s almost always a way to “fix it”.
 Good luck, and happy painting!

 Painting furniture is one way that I save money and am able to decorate and redesign spaces in our home.
 You can find all of the other ways I decorate our home on a budget here.

 Join the Refresh Living DIY & Upcycling Community

 Join the subscriber list to receive one to two emails per month with updates from the blog.
 PLUS, you'll gain access to my printables and graphics library.
 Every new design I create will be added here, and you'll have free access - forever!